European Central Bank outpaces US Fed with half-point hike

 Inflation is one of the key factors holding back economic growth, robbing consumers of spending power as higher food and energy prices consume their paychecks.

-Natural gas prices increased after Russia cut off most supply to Europe amid the war in Ukraine.
-They have fallen from all-time highs during the summer as Europe found other suppliers and warmer-than-expected winter weather reduced the chance of shortages and rationing.
-But they’re still three times higher than when Russia massed troops on the border with Ukraine.
+And central bank action can hold back economic growth if they go too far.
+The eurozone’s economy already has stagnated – it grew only 0.1% in the last three months of 2022.

-Bank officials say raising rates now will prevent even more painful credit restrictions that would be needed if inflation gets baked into the economy in wage increases and future price expectations.
+ECB officials say decisive action now will prevent inflation from becoming ingrained in wages, prices and people’s expectations and force more drastic action later.
+Bank officials say economic growth should recover more strongly later in the year, expecting a 0.5% increase in output – still less than 3.5% in 2022.

-The ECB’s benchmark for lending to banks stands at 2.5% ahead of the meeting.
-The rate on deposits left overnight by commercial banks is 2%.
+The ECB’s benchmark for lending now stands at 3%, and the rate on deposits left overnight by commercial banks is 2.5%.
 The key U.S. federal funds rate after Wednesday’s meeting is at 4.5% to 4.75%.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.